adityaphl/adwaakhtara/README.md

 # ¡Hola!
 Soy Aditya!👋
-👷I'm an informatics engineering student, I'm interested about networking, but I also learned more about programming.
-So for me right now, it doesn't matter which one i'll prioze.
-As long as I enjoy living it, I'll work on it.
+👷I'm an informatics engineering student, I'm interested about networking, but I also want to learn more about programming.
+So for me right now, it doesn't matter which one i'll prioritize in the future.
+As long as I enjoy living it now, I'll work on it.

 **Languages and Tools:**
 <img height="30" src="https://github.com/Pythunder/explore/blob/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/macos/macos.png">